casper-network/casper-node-quickstart/README.md

 The CloudFormation templates create the following components as part of the infrastructure:

 - A VPC with public and private subnets, and all the routing configuration.
-- A single node Auto Scaling Group that bootstraps a Casper node.
+- A single instance Auto Scaling Group that bootstraps a Casper node.
 - A CloudWatch dashboard with metrics to monitor the node.
 - Configuration to access the node through Session Manager.